Approach and Policies

 Measures to Lengthen Cycles for Large-Scale Repair Work

-In order to reduce the economic and psychological burdens on condominium residents and management associations and to reliably carry out large-scale repair plans, the Group offers products and services intended to lengthen large-scale repair work cycles.
+In order to reduce the economic and psychological burdens on condominium residents and management associations, and to reliably carry out large-scale repair plans, the Group offers products and services intended to lengthen large-scale repair work cycles.

 Measures at Completed Condominiums

-Due to the aging of the population and the increase in vacant dwelling units, about 35% of condominiums are unable to accumulate sufficient reserves for repairs as scheduled (source: data by Ministry of Land, Infrastructure, Transport and Tourism).
 The re:Premium repair and maintenance service offered by the Group is designed to extend the cycle for large-scale repair work for PROUD condominiums that have already been completed.
-The service can extend the typical 12-year cycle for large-scale repair work to 16 to 18 years and result in ultra-long-term improvement plans of up to 60 years after the completion of construction.
+The service can extend the typical 12-year cycle for large-scale repair work to 16-18 years and results in ultra-long-term improvement plans of up to 60 years after the completion of construction.
 It extends the lifespans of buildings and reduces demolition waste.
 It also reduces the psychological and economic burdens on customers by substantially cutting lifecycle costs.
 For these reasons, the Group is striving to expand the scope of properties that adopt the re:Premium service.

 Measures at Newly-Constructed Condominiums